agme2019/Movie-Review-Sentiment-Analysis-Using-Transformers/Backtranslated/README.md

 # Example Translation Results

-Below are examples of original texts and their back-translations from the output of the back-translation augmentation tool:
+Below are examples of back-translations from the output of the back-translation augmentation tool:

 ## Example 1